python/cpython/Doc/library/repr.rst

 .. attribute:: Repr.maxlong

-   Maximum number of characters in the representation for a long integer.
+   Maximum number of characters in the representation for an integer.
 Digits are dropped from the middle.
 The default is ``40``.